AmberMurray/sam-crud-api/notes.md

 then we reverse back up the chain

 # artists.js

 router is part of express - FYI

 express.Router() doesn't break our app because we aren't creating a new instance of express. express().Router() will break it because this does create a new instance of express (ergo, another app is set up - bad)

 module.exports is a node thing, and it allows us to connect js files

 we are exporting the router object from this file

 # The Database

 This is where we store data (persist it)

+Knex, Sequalize, etc... are these things...
+ORM - object relational mapper query builder - builds queries for your database

+# Knexfile

+path is a native node module, which is why we don't have to install it separately
+this file is for us to use knex at the command line

+# Connection

+process.env.NODE_ENV || 'development': if process.env.NODE_ENV is not defined it will default to development (HEROKU sets process.env...FYI)